Mo. ° / °

 This course provides an introduction to the principles and theory of ethics as applied to global health.
 The course will examine some of the primary theories and principles in healthcare ethics including virtue, deontology, utilitarian, autonomy, justice, beneficence, and nonmaleficence.
 The course will explore many prominent global health issues and exemplify how greater knowledge and understanding of global ethics is vital to effective and sound decision-making.
 Topics that will be discussed in the course include ethical issues related to: pandemic preparedness, end of life, human organ transplantation, clinical research in developing countries, human rights, resource allocation, and the effects of globalization on world health.
 (Course is offered out of the College of Graduate Health Studies)

-Public Health, Emergency Preparedness, and Disaster Response Track
+Public Health, Emergency Preparedness, and Disaster Response

-This track will provide students with an understanding of emergency management systems, introduce them to various forms of disasters and public health threats, as well as to various response skills essential to public health.
+This concentration will provide students with an understanding of emergency management systems, introduce them to various forms of disasters and public health threats, as well as to various response skills essential to public health.
 Students who successfully complete this certificate will also earn three FEMA certificates and a certificate in contact tracing.
-Students taking this track will be in class with students from the doctor of health sciences and public health programs.
+Students taking this concentration will be in class with students from the doctor of health sciences and public health programs.

 PUBH5000: Introduction to Public Health